makinori/blahaj-quest/README.md

 # Blåhaj Quest

-> ⚠️ Need to rewrite eventually, it's a bit of a mess.
-Thinking about using SvelteKit with Tailwind
+> ⚠️ Currently rewriting this in Go https://github.com/makinori/blahaj-quest/tree/go

 Find all the Blåhaj!